ziyueyanggg/Social-Graphs-Assignment-2/README.md

 2. prof updates new tweets file.
 I have replaced in our repo.
 But the new files' name are tw_names...

 (1st Nov yuesong)
-second commit. finish exercise 2. wrap up with explanation tmr.
-I will try to refine plotting.
+1. second commit. finish exercise 2. wrap up with explanation tmr.
+2. I will try to refine plotting.

+(1st Nov Yuesong)
+1. added comments and explanation.
+2. refined plots.
+3. exercise 2 done.